4db/algorithms/javascript/fundamentals/README.md

 # Big-O in JavaScript
-*A mostly Javascript code examples implementation, space, and time Big-O complexities of common algorithms used in Computer Science*
+*A mostly Javascript code examples implementation, space, and time Big-O complexities of common algorithms used in Computer Science.*

 > **Note**: this guide assumes you are using JavaScript, and requires that you need code examples of worst case Time and Space complexity of algorithms.
 I've interviewed at several Silicon Valley companies, and created cheat sheet for main algorithms topics with Javascript code.